ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260513 Medium Voltage Cables _ Underground Dist.md

    8. WC 7 - Cross-Linked Thermosetting-Polyethylene-Insulated Wire and Cable for the Transmission and Distribution of Electrical Energy.
    9. WC 8 - Ethylene Propylene Rubber Insulated Wire and Cable for the Transmission and Distribution of Electrical Energy.
    10. National Fire Protection Association (NFPA) 70 - National Electrical Code.
+4. System Description
-4. System Description*   1.
-Design Requirements
+	1. Design Requirements
    1. Provide medium voltage cable designed and constructed for use under the following service conditions:
-      1.
    2. 13,200 volts (line to line), 3 phase, 3-wire, 60 hertz.
    3. Delta, grounded.
+5. Submittals
-5. Submittals*   1.
-Product Data
+	1. Product Data
    1. Submit itemized list of materials with manufacturer's technical product data for each type of medium voltage cable and accessory specified and indicated.
    2. Quality Control Submittals
    3. Submit results of the specified factory tests.